omarbelkady/ReactJS/Lifecycle_Methods/my-app/README.md

     - getDerivedStateFromProps()
 2. The second hook React calls is shouldComponentUpdate
     - shouldComponentUpdate()
+    - this hook is fired before rendering the new state or props
+3. The third hook React calls is componentWillUpdate
+    - this hook fires immediately before rendering new props or state
-3. The third method called in this process is:
+4. The fourth method called in this process is:
     - render()
-4. The fourth hook called:
+5. The fifth hook called:
     - getSnapshotBeforeUpdate()
-5. The fifth hook React calls:
+6. The sixth hook React calls:
     - componentDidUpdate()

 - The render is always called no matter what however the other methods remain optional